The-OpenROAD-Project/DAC-2020-Tutorial/6_layout_visualization/README.md

 [:arrow_backward: Previous: Antenna Fix Example](../5_antenna_fix_example) &nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;        [Next: OpenDB Python API :arrow_forward:](../6_visualizing_using_klayout)

+# Layout Visualization

-# Visualizing Using KLayout
+## KLayout

 In this section, we will use KLayout to visualize OpenROAD flow result.

 > :warning: **NOTE** :warning:
 > OpenROAD is not affiliated with the KLayout project.
-KLayout is an open-source project released at: https://github.com/KLayout/klayout under GNU General Public License.
+KLayout is an open-source project released at https://github.com/KLayout/klayout under GNU General Public License.

 ### Installation